Mitochondrial Targeted Sequencing

 - High flexibility: Hundreds or even thousands of samples can be sequenced according to the chromosome regions of interest or a large number of candidate mitochondrial gene regions.

-- Have strong pertinence: More targeted, CD Mitochondria can directly find genetic mutations related to protein functional variation and rely on a large number of previous research results to obtain candidate mitochondrial gene regions or a large number of candidate mitochondrial genes based on biological pathways.
+- Have strong pertinence: More targeted, Creative Biogene can directly find genetic mutations related to protein functional variation and rely on a large number of previous research results to obtain candidate mitochondrial gene regions or a large number of candidate mitochondrial genes based on biological pathways.

 - High data reliability: Because the sequencing area is small, the accuracy of mutation detection can be ensured by higher depth sequencing.